How to Study Chess Openings: 2026 Guide by Rating

 Layer 1: Opening principles

 Center control, rapid development, king safety, connected rooks, no premature attacks.
 These are universal, documented since Steinitz and Tarrasch, and they carry you to roughly 1500 ELO on their own.
-For deeper drills see 10 common opening mistakes.
+For deeper drills see 7 common opening mistakes that cost you games.

 Layer 2: Plans and pawn structures